Fortress (1992 film): Reception

-Critical response

-The film received mixed reviews from critics.
+The film holds a 38% 'Rotten' score on review aggregator Rotten Tomatoes, based on 16 reviews with an average rating of 4.7/10.
 Stephen Holden of The New York Times said: "Like so many other futuristic movies, Fortress is a lot better at setting up its premise than in developing a story around it, [but] for all its faults, [it] has an unusually energetic imagination.
 At its best, it blends RoboCop, The Handmaid's Tale, and Brave New World into something scary, original and grimly amusing".

-Cult cinema writer David Harkin suggests that "Fortress carries on the tropes of countless prison movies: badass cellmates, a seemingly escapable prison, and a sadistic prison warden".

-Nathan Shumate of Cold Fusion Video Reviews said: "It’s a good little film, kept very interesting by a multitude of plot twists. [...]
-The beauty of this movie is that it’s not terribly ambitious; [director Stuart] Gordon knew that it was not meant to be this generation’s defining science fiction film, and so instead had fun with it.
+Nathan Shumate of Cold Fusion Video Reviews said: "It's a good little film, kept very interesting by a multitude of plot twists. [...]
+The beauty of this movie is that it's not terribly ambitious; [director Stuart] Gordon knew that it was not meant to be this generation's defining science fiction film, and so instead had fun with it.
 The characters are colorful and engaging, and the actors are b-movie all-stars; the story moves along at a fair clip; and the prison itself is a novel setting, with plenty of inconsistencies in future technology but none that sit up and insist that you notice them".

 James Berardinelli of ReelViews said: "Fortress has [...] an impressive visual style, [...] the set design is excellent, and the action scenes are well-paced, [but it's] hampered by a poorly-constructed story line [and] never gets on track.
 Instead of entering the rarefied atmosphere inhabited by such films as Aliens and the original Terminator, it falls in line with the likes of Freejack and Alien 3".

 Sequel

-A sequel titled Fortress 2: Re-Entry, was released in 2000.
+Prior to the film's release, it was reported that Davis Entertainment Company and Village Roadshow Pictures had hired Troy Neighbors and Steven Feinberg to write a treatment for Fortress 2 with Christopher Lambert slated to return and production to commence in early 1994.
+However, due to negative critical reception, a sequel to Fortress did not immediately move forward.
+A sequel titled Fortress 2: Re-Entry was released in 2000.